[?] Subscribe To This Site

 Which is the best solar cooker?

-To help you decide which is the best solar cooker,I would like to note my likes and dislikes of the "Solar Burner"; taking into consideration that this is the only parabolic among the solar cookers that I own and have reviewed.Parabolic Solar Cooker, Solar Burner
+To help you decide which is the best solar cooker,I would like to note my likes and dislikes of the "Solar Burner"; among other parabolic cookers that we carry here on this site.

 Some of the things I like about the "Solar Burner" are:

-• Its cost is very reasonable, considering its size and material make up as well as its productiveness and utility.
+• Its cost is very reasonable, especially considering its ample size and material make up as well as its high productiveness and utility.

 • I like the fact that it is not too heavy, allowing for relative mobility and ease of use.